Michael-Reefe/Loki.jl/README.md

 ### Julia Requirements

-The current development version has been tested on Julia 1.10.4.
+The current development version has been tested on Julia 1.10.9.
+It is recommended that you use the same version for this project, as I cannot guarantee it will work with earlier or later versions.
 To install within a unique project environment (recommended), first clone the repository:

 ```bash
 git clone https://github.com/Michael-Reefe/Loki.jl